demisto/content-docs/docs/incidents/incident-pre-processing.md

 id: incident-pre-processing
 title: Pre-processing Rules
 ---
-Pre-processing rules enable you to perform certain actions on incidents as they are ingested into Demisto directly from the user interface.
+Pre-processing rules enable you to perform certain actions on incidents as they are ingested into Cortex XSOAR directly from the user interface.
 Through these rules, you can select incoming events on which to perform actions, for example, link the incoming incident to an existing incident, or under pre-configured conditions, drop the incoming incident altogether.

 **Notes**: Rules are applied in descending order, and only one rule is applied per incident.